lescx/www.les.cx/content/articles/app-sources-grapheneos.md

 * [2023-09-03 F-Droid: Reproducible builds, signing keys, and binary repos](https://f-droid.org/en/2023/09/03/reproducible-builds-signing-keys-and-binary-repos.html)
 * [2022-02-25 GrapheneOS: On Google Play Store and F-Droid](https://nitter.net/GrapheneOS/status/1497273173364166662)

+tl;dr: Luckily, there is no need to install apps from F-Droid anymore.

-## Aurora Store
+## Sandboxed Google Play Store

 **Disclaimer:** I should point out again at this point that this guide is *not* looking for the most private way to obtain its apps, but the most secure, as defined above.

-Reasons, why you might want to use Aurora Store in the past:

-* One would like to use "anonymously" one's apps such as WhatsApp and Netflix from the Google Play Store without logging in with a Google account.
-* One does not want to or cannot use a Google Play Store.
-* Security issue: The Google Play Store has special rights on one's own device and is not subject to the same App Sandbox as other apps are.

-## Sandboxed Google Play Store

 My disclaimer on [Aurora Store](#aurora-store) does apply as well.